-IoT in Supply Chains
+How IoT Can Improve Supply Chains

-- Improving inventory management and reducing bank fees for letters of credit by combining blockchain and IoT show potential to deliver cost savings.
-A recent study by Boston Consulting Group, Pairing Blockchain with IoT to Cut Supply Chain Costs, completed a hypothetical analysis of how much a $1B electronics equipment company implementing blockchain-as-a-service, a decentralized track-and-trace application, and 30 nodes that share among key supply chain stakeholders could save.
-The study found that the electronics equipment company could save up to $6M a year or .6% of annual sales.
-A summary of the business case is shown here:
+- Lower costs.
+The ability to reduce inventory levels using insights from blockchain and IoT can help manufacturers to cut their inventory management costs and bank fees for letters of credit.
+Notably, the availability of blockchain via the cloud is helping to increase the potential return on investment.
+For example, in its study, “Pairing Blockchain with IoT to Cut Supply Chain Costs,” Boston Consulting Group (BCG) calculated how much a $1B electronics equipment company could save by implementing blockchain-as-a-service, a decentralized track-and-trace application, and 30 nodes that share among key supply chain stakeholders.
+The study found that the electronics equipment company could save up to $6 million per year.

 - Cut counterfeiting.
 According to the World Health Organization (WHO), approximately 1 million people are harmed by counterfeit drugs, 50% of pharmaceutical products sold through rogue websites are considered fake, and up to 30% of pharmaceutical products sold in emerging markets are counterfeit.
 IoT and blockchain strengthen pharmaceutical and healthcare serialization techniques where a unique identity (e.g., a serial number) to each sealable unit, which is then linked to critical information about the product’s origin, batch number, and expiration date, reduces counterfeiting.
 Manufacturers in other markets, particularly medical devices, and luxury goods, such as watches and jewelry, are early adopters of IoT and blockchain to cut the sale of counterfeit products.